Engee documentation

 • - outside diameter.

 • Variable input - the thermal conductivity is set using the input signal on the K port, which can be varied during the simulation.
-The Minimum thermal conductivity parameter sets the lower limit of the signal.
+The Minimum thermal conductivity parameters sets the lower limit of the signal.

 The Tabulated data option uses the average block temperature to determine the thermal conductivity.
 For flat wall geometry, the average temperature is equal to